 Education, conservation and research were proposed by the World Association of Zoos and Aquariums (WAZA) as the basis of modern zoos long before any law was enforced.
 The money raised by zoos and aquariums is the third financial source for biodiversity conservation projects worldwide.
-Only the accredited zoos of the European Association of Zoos and Aquariums (EAZA) raised 23 million € for biodiversity conservation in 2018.
-Since 1994 Loro Parque has donated over 70 million dollars to its foundation which has been able to save 9 species from extinction investing over 19,7 million dollars in more than 180 conservation projects worldwide.
+Only the accredited zoos of the European Association of Zoos and Aquariums (EAZA) raised 110 million € for biodiversity conservation from 2016 until 2020.
+Since 1994 Loro Parque has donated over 75 million dollars to its foundation which has been able to save 12 species from extinction investing over 27,3 million dollars in more than 250 conservation projects worldwide.

-Dolphin shows are as educational as shows with dancing bears.
+Dolphin presentations are as educational as shows with dancing bears.
 (Born Free Foundation, 2009)

 Shows with dancing bears show no love for animals.
-By contrast, as demonstrated by educational surveys about shows with cetaceans, these certainly suggest it.
+By contrast, as demonstrated by educational surveys about presentations with cetaceans, these certainly suggest it.

-Orcas presented in the show are a sad caricature of wild orcas, giving the public a distorted view of the orcas and their environment.
+Orcas presented in the presentation are a sad caricature of wild orcas, giving the public a distorted view of the orcas and their environment.
 (The Whale Sanctuary Project, 2015)

-The main aim of the shows is not to show a catalogue of behaviours of the species in the wild; it is not a biology class, but is to create empathy in the visitors towards the animals.
+The main aim of the presentation is not to show a catalogue of behaviours of the species in the wild; it is not a biology class, but is to create empathy in the visitors towards the animals.